subhromondb/prompt-saver-mcp/docs/TEAM_SETUP.md

 ## Team Best Practices

 1. **Use consistent server names** - Agree on a naming convention (e.g., `prompt-saver-team`)
-2. **Share MongoDB credentials securely** - Use a password manager or secure channel
+2. **Share credentials securely** - Use a password manager or secure channel for MongoDB and API keys
 3. **Document custom configurations** - If your team has specific requirements, document them
 4. **Test before committing** - Make sure changes work for everyone before pushing to main branch
 5. **Keep API keys private** - Never commit API keys to the repository
+6. **Monitor API usage** - If using shared keys, monitor usage to avoid hitting rate limits
+7. **Rotate keys periodically** - For shared keys, rotate every 3-6 months for security
+8. **Set usage expectations** - Agree on usage limits if sharing API keys to avoid conflicts

 ---